Water is life; Like air, we can not live without water. We always care about breathing fresh and pure air. But do we care about drinking pure water?

 When the water purifier needs service, it should give an alarm.
 If any of the systems are not working, then also it should give an alarm.
 So when you buy a water purifier, make sure it has sufficient alarm systems available.

 RO water purifiers are known for wasting more water than other water purifiers.
 Some RO water purifiers waste as much as 3 liters of water to give one liter of pure water.

 In areas where water is not readily available, you also need to consider this fact before buying a water purifier.
 Choose the one that wastes less amount of water.

 7. Installation And Warranty

-Installation of water purifiers is not that easy as a TV.
+Installation of water purifiers is not as easy as a TV.
 It needs professionals to install it.
 Many times, companies won’t say upfront, but they will charge for installation and mounting brackets.